ClericPy/ichrome/README.md

 ```
 usage:
     All the unknown args will be appended to extra_config as chrome original args.
+    Maybe you can have a try by typing: `python3 -m ichrome --try`

 Demo:
     > python -m ichrome -H 127.0.0.1 -p 9222 --window-size=1212,1212 --incognito